fbq('track', 'ViewContent');

 My Traditional Mother's Day Gift: This is a win-win-win!
 I love it, the kids love it, and the moms love it.
 (Plus, there's a freebie!)

-Once all the plants have been repotted, the kids keep the plants on their desk until it's time to bring them home.
+Once all the plants have been repotted, the kids keep the plants on their desks until it's time to bring them home.
 Yep, that's right, the potted plants stay on their desks, beside the flags, beanies, water bottles, and once in a while, some work!

 I love to watch their faces... they come in first thing in the morning, and check the plant right away.
 They tend to panic if a leaf has fallen off (They know just how many leaves their plant has!)
 After a while, they catch on that leaves falling off is part of the process, and new leaves will appear.